ajufrancis/neutron-lan/doc/state_order.md

              :                 V              |
 </pre>

-For example, <value b> is dependent on router 2's value 2-1, and <value a> is dependent on router 1's value 1-1.
+For example, "plhd b" as a placeholder is dependent on router 2's value 2-1, and another placeholder "plhd a" is dependent on router 1's value 1-1.